tylerjromeo/nolandel-notes/session7/cave-encounters.md

 Merrow fight

+The smugglers were carrying a barrel (now broken) full of a crackling powder that smells like ozone. (distilled storm)

 2. entrance pool

 A wide open cave with a large pool in the center.
 There are several pillars extending out of the pool into the ceiling.
 The north and south of the pool have rocky shores you can ground the boat on.
 There's one passageway leading to the west one to the southeast from land, and the pool continues with a small river going to the east.